 P A R T O N E:

 1. Fill out an Application to attend the delegation.
-To request an application or if you need financial assistance email Cristina Gonzalez at email@example.com.
+To request an application or if you need financial assistance email Robert Brehm at firstname.lastname@example.org

 2. In the application provide us with information about your background and interests, basic health, any dietary or disability issues organizers need to know about.